fili/ip.app/README.md

 https://ip.app/?json=1
 ```

-The API also returns a JSON response when the [Accept](https://http.dev/accept?utm_source=ip.app) header contains either one of the following:
+The API also returns a JSON response when the [Accept](https://http.dev/accept?utm_source=ip.app) header contains either one of the following values:

 ```bash
 application/json